fedebarabas/ringfinder/README.rst

    .. image:: screenshots/finder2.png

 4. Use the chosen value to automatically analyze an unlimited number of images taken from the sample under identical conditions.
 Do this from the **Run** section of the program top bar.
-The analysis of a folder of 15 images takes ~ 120 s running on a computer with an Intel i5-4440 CPU.
+The analysis of 15 images takes ~ 120 s running on a computer with an Intel i5-4440 CPU.
 The output of the program is located in a dedicated subfolder named **results** and includes an histogram of all Pearson values of the subregions of all analyzed images.

    .. image:: screenshots/histogram.png